 - 1. The definition of Surviving Spouse within the Survivor Income Benefit will include Your domestic partner provided You have registered as domestic partners with a government agency or office where such registration is available.
-You will not be required to provide proof of such registration. - 2.
-The Surviving Children definition within the Survivor Income Benefit will include children related to You by domestic partnership. - 3.
-You are entitled to have your coverage continue while you are scheduled or required to serve as a juror for jury duty.
+You will not be required to provide proof of such registration. - The Surviving Children definition within the Survivor Income Benefit will include children related to You by domestic partnership. - 3.
+The following Jury Duty continuation applies for Employers with 10 or more employees: